mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

     dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

-Then reboot.

-## If you need to: enable Virtualisation in UEFI/BIOS
+## Reboot (and enable Virtualisation in UEFI/BIOS if you need to)

-My Surface book had it on, my home-built desktop needed it to be enabled.
+Surface devices have virtualisation turned on already,so you can just reboot.

-You may have to go into your UEFI/BIOS and enable Virtualisation.
+Otherwise, you may have to go into your UEFI/BIOS and enable Virtualisation.
 You can reboot to your UEFI/BIOS from inside Windows.
 Open the Settings app, search for "Recovery Options", and "Restart Now".

 When your PC reboots, it will go into Advanced startup.
 Go to “Troubleshoot -> Advanced options" and click on the "UEFI Firmware Settings" option.